matijakolaric-com/django-music-publisher/docs/faq.rst

 	* `Visual CWR <https://matijakolaric.com/free/cwr-syntax-highlighter/>`_

 Import metadata from other sources?
 	Formats used by Django's ``loaddata`` are, naturally, supported, but nothing else at the moment.
 Importing data is important and is on the roadmap.
-You are welcome to sponsor the development (See :ref:`Sponsored Features`).
+You are welcome to sponsor the development (See :doc:`Sponsored Features <features>`).

 Various Questions